Metrics. Whatever it is you’re trying to measure with your marketing, there are a lot of different numbers to think about.

 The lifetime value of a customer tells you not only how much the average customer tends to spend with you, but also how much you can realistically spend on marketing and advertising to acquire those customers.
 It can also yield valuable insights for product development, customer support, and sales.

 If you’re spending $100 to attract $57 customers, for example, you’re losing money.
 Since $57 isn’t a lot of money, you only have a small margin to work with.
 But if their lifetime value exceeds what you’re spending to acquire them, then you can reliably generate profit from each customer.
-But you still need to know what that margin is, especially if you’re trying to meet certain business objectives.
+But you still need to know what that margin is, especially if you’re trying to meet particular business objectives.

 How Do You Calculate Customer Lifetime Value?

-There are many different methods to calculating CLV, all with subtle differences.
+There are many different methods of calculating CLV, all with subtle differences.
 So, it may be contingent on your exact business model, or how complicated the sales process is.
 But for the most part, it’s straightforward.

 What you need to do is calculate the revenue earned from a customer, and then subtract the amount of money you spent on acquiring and supporting them.